The Dark Pictures Anthology: The Devil in Me

-The Devil in Me was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 18 November 2022 to mixed reviews.
-The fifth game in the series, Directive 8020, was revealed in a teaser trailer at the end of The Devil in Me.
+The Devil in Me was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 18 November 2022, to mixed reviews.
+Critics praised the Murder Castle setting, the macabre environmental traps, and the audio design, but directed criticism towards the cumbersome execution of the new exploration mechanics, sluggish pacing, and various technical faults.
+The fifth game in the series, Directive 8020, was revealed in a teaser trailer at the end of The Devil in Me and released on 12 May 2026.